Why Choose Us?

 No. Professional dog training organizations consider offering training guarantees unethical.
 It is virtually impossible to say that your dog will perform a learned behavior is 100% of the circumstances.

 If you wanted to run a marathon you wouldn't show up on race day expecting to finish without a few months of solid training under your belt.
 Even seasoned marathoners would not approach a marathon this way.
 The same is true when training dogs.
 Think of your goal as if you were training for a marathon.
 You have to practice when you are tired from working all day, on rainy days, hot days, and cold days.
 You are the biggest factor in your dog's success!
 Train to win!

 What about shy, abused, or neglected dogs?
 How would you train them?

 Upon initial consultation we would note anything that the dog is uncomfortable with, such as "the dog prefers when I sit during the session rather than stand and walk around."
 We would train them the same way we would any other dog while ensuring their stress and mental well-being is top priority.
 During training we are always very quiet which is helpful for shy or neglected dogs.
 You will start to see your shy or neglected dog blossom, becoming more interested in humans, more curious, confident, and happy.

 Where are you located?

-Katie lives in Crosby, Texas but does not currently have a facility, so at this time she only provides private in-home lessons.
-She travels to you at your convenience.
-We provide services to Huffman, Crosby, Highlands, Atascocita, Kingwood, and more!
+I live in Crosby, Texas but I do not currently have a facility, so at this time I only provide private in-home lessons.
+I travel to you at your convenience.
+I provide services to Huffman, Crosby, Highlands, Atascocita, Kingwood, and more!
 Please see my "Private Training" page for more information!